jeffeth-donaldson/jeffeth-donaldson-blog/journal.md

 ## 3/9/24

 Today I worked on the about me page.
 I had a hard time getting it to space correctly, but I think I've got something working now.
 I don't really like how I did it.
 I had to do a spacer and make it's height some amount of vh.
 I don't know how it will look once I get real info in there.
 The page is essentially static so that shouldn't be too much of a problem.
 I also noticed that my header doesn't work that great when we are on mobile screen sizes.
 I think I need to make the site logo dissappear if the screen isn't wide enough.
 I'm not sure how I'd do that.
 Aside from that I need to work on the projects backend next time.

+## 3/11/24

+Today I added some the backend schema for projects and started on the frontend.
+Since it is very similar to posts I'm reusing a lot of stuff.